 Although Solomon is known as the wisest man who ever lived, he didn’t always make wise choices.
 That should give us some hope when we feel we are the only ones who make mistakes.

-According to the Oxford Dictionary, wisdom is the the quality of having experience, knowledge, and good judgment; the quality of being wise.
+According to the Oxford Dictionary, wisdom is the quality of having experience, knowledge, and good judgment; the quality of being wise.

-In other words, wisdom is what happens when the things we know and the experiences we have help us to make good “common sense” choices.
+In other words, wisdom is what happens when the things we know and the experiences we have to help us to make good “common sense” choices.
 But as we all know common sense isn’t really as common as it ought to be.